EemeliSurakkaBrink/sick-beasts-frontend/documentation/backend_structure_document.md

 ## 1. Backend Architecture

-Our backend runs on a robust and scalable architecture built primarily on Laravel, a PHP framework known for its elegant syntax and powerful features.
+Our backend runs on a robust and scalable architecture built on Sanity CMS, a modern headless content management system.
 Key points include:

-*   **Framework & Design Patterns:**
+*   **CMS and Design Patterns:**

-    *   Laravel’s MVC (Model-View-Controller) architecture keeps business logic, user interface, and data handling separate for clarity and maintenance.
+    *   Sanity CMS provides a flexible and real-time collaborative editing experience that allows us to manage content with efficiency.
-    *   We use filament.php as an admin interface for easy and secure management of products, orders, and customer data.
+    *   Sanity's structured content approach ensures dynamic data manipulation and multi-channel delivery.

 *   **Scalability:**